-To encourage pedestrian activity along Station Avenue, pathways shall be provided to encourage people parking in the rear of structures to walk to Station Avenue and enter buildings from the street side.
-Enhance the streetscape by separating the pedestrian circulation from motor vehicle circulation.
+To encourage pedestrian activity along the street, pathways shall be provided to encourage people who park in the rear of structures to walk to the street frontage and enter buildings from the street side.
+Wherever possible, enhance the streetscape by separating the pedestrian circulation from motor vehicle circulation.